geyiping/geyiping.github.io/content/publication/modulation-of-social-information-processing-on-pupil-size-and-its-mechanisms/index.md

 ---
-title: Modulation of social information processing on pupil size and its mechanisms
+title: Modulation of social information processing on pupil size and its mechanisms (in Chinese)
 publication_types:
   - "2"
 authors: